ixqifeba/ixqifeba.github.io/content/posts/first-post.md

 This is a *first post* to test how its working.
 ![image]({filename}/images/Cracked_Ice_Okyo.jpg)

-Test to see if netlify is workng
+Test to see if netlify is workng.
+Now github should work tooo!